-All are always welcome at St. Paul's to worship in community and to come into the sanctuary for solitary prayer when the doors are open.
+St. Paul's welcomes all to worship in community and to come into the sanctuary for solitary prayer when the doors are open.
 Community worship and solitary prayer are avenues for strengthening our relationship with God.

 "...that you may know the healing power of his love."

-Those who feel called to the ministry of healing prayers bring their hearts and hands to the baptismal font at the rear of the sanctuary during Sunday Communion services.
+Members of St. Paul's who are called to and trained in the ministry of healing prayers bring their hearts and hands to the baptismal font at the rear of the sanctuary during Sunday Communion services.

-You are always welcome to receive a personal prayer and, if you choose, a laying on of hands—and unction— by the healing minister.
+You are always welcome to come to the font to receive a personal prayer and, if you choose, a laying on of hands—and unction— by the healing minister.
 Unction means anointing with blessed oil.
 The oil serves as a physical sign of God's grace.

 All prayers and communications with healing ministers are confidential.

 Healing means to make whole.
-To become whole could be a literal recovery from illness or injury in the body or mind, or a metaphorical transformation of the spirit, a feeling, perhaps, of harmony or peace.
+To become whole might be a literal recovery from illness or injury in the body or mind, or it may be a metaphorical transformation of the spirit — a feeling, perhaps, of harmony or peace.

 The Healing Prayer Ministry bears witness to our belief that God offers healing, wholeness and reconciliation for all of us.
 When we enter lovingly and compassionately into relationship with each other, God is with us.